-A 1/2-cup serving, which is 130 grams, of butter beans contains 100 calories, or just 77 calories per 100 grams of beans.
+Butter beans are good for you as a low-fat low-calorie food.
+A 1/2-cup serving of butter beans contains 77 calories per 100 grams.
 Butter beans are considered a low-energy-dense food, which means it has a low-calorie content compared to its serving size.
-Including more low-energy-dense foods in your diet helps control hunger when limiting your calorie intake to help you lose weight or maintain a healthy weight.
+Including more low-energy-dense foods in your diet helps control hunger when limiting your calorie intake, which may help you lose weight or maintain a healthy weight.
+As a very low-fat source, with only one gram per 1/2 cup, butter beans make a healthy alternative to fatty meats that are high in the cholesterol-raising saturated fat.

-Carbs are an essential component of your diet, providing your body with energy.
+Carbs found in butter beans should be an essential component of your diet to provide your body with energy.
 While carbs are found in a variety of different foods, it is important that most of your carbs come from healthy sources.
-The Harvard School of Public Health considers beans like butter beans to be among your healthiest choices.
-A 1/2-cup serving of butter beans contains 17 grams of carbs and 4 grams of dietary fiber.
-Additionally, getting more fiber-rich foods in your diet, like butter beans, can help lower your risk of heart disease and promote a healthier weight.
+The Harvard School of Public Health considers beans, like butter beans, to be among your healthiest choices.
+A 1/2-cup serving of butter beans contains 17 grams of carbs.

-Butter beans are a good source of iron, zinc and magnesium, which are also nutrients found in poultry, meat and seafood -- another reason the beans are considered a protein food.
-A 1/2-cup serving of the bean meets 10 percent of the daily value for iron and zinc and 15 percent of the daily value for magnesium.
+The nutrition in butter beans provides almost half of your daily requirements for manganese, in addition to providing iron, zinc, magnesium, potassium, phosphorus and valuable antioxidants says Mercola Food Facts.
 You need adequate intakes of iron to help transport oxygen from your lungs to the rest of your body.
-Zinc is a mineral that helps keep you from getting sick and is also necessary for healing cuts.
+Zinc is necessary for cellular metabolism and supports the immune system, wound healing and cell division, according to the Office of Dietary Supplements.
 Magnesium helps make protein and is needed for producing energy.
-Butter beans are also a source of B vitamins, specifically thiamin, riboflavin and folate, which are necessary for turning the carbs you eat into energy.
+Butter beans are also a source of B vitamins, specifically thiamine, riboflavin and folate, which are necessary for turning the carbs you eat into energy.

 - Texas A & M Agrilife Extension: Two New Beans From America